 Phi Sigma Tau serves as a means of awarding distinction to students who have high scholarship and personal interest in philosophy, as well as popularizing interest in philosophy among the general collegiate population.

 Psi Chi is an international honor society in psychology and recognizes students at both the undergraduate and graduate level.

 Sigma Delta Pi is the national collegiate Hispanic honor society.
-Membership is available to students who attain excellence in the study of the Spanish language and who have made contributions to the Latino/a culture.
+Membership is available to students who attain excellence in the study of the Spanish language and its cultures in Europe and Americas.